- Section VI - 1.20(B) UMB POLICY ON SEX-BASED DISCRIMINATION OF STUDENTS

 Article V. Filing a Complaint and Investigation Proceedings

-A student with questions or a complaint about sexual harassment/sexual violence should report to the Associate Vice President for Academic and Student Affairs, who is the University’s Title IX Coordinator for sexual harassment/sexual violence complaints on campus.
-If the Title IX Coordinator cannot be reached or there is a role conflict, the Assistant Vice President for Academic and Student Affairs may be used as an alternate.
+A student with questions or a complaint about sexual harassment/sexual violence should report to the Title IX Coordinator for sexual harassment/sexual violence complaints on campus.
+If the Title IX Coordinator cannot be reached or there is a role conflict, the Deputy Title IX Coordinator may be used as an alternate.

 Timely reporting of allegations of sex-based discrimination or sexual harassment/sexual violence is crucial.
 It permits effective UMB intervention to protect students and educate and/or discipline offenders.
 Incidents of discrimination or harassment/violence should be documented promptly and reported as soon as practical.